NEUIR/LISRec/README.md

 ## Reproduction Guide

-This section provides a step-by-step guide to reproduce the ConsRec results.
+This section provides a step-by-step guide to reproduce the LISRec results.

 > Warning: The model pre-training and fine-tuning process requires a lot of GPU resources, and the embedding vectors also take up a lot of space.
 Please make sure you have sufficient GPU resources and hard disk storage space.